felipead/flight-path-tracker/README.md

 ![Digraph 1](doc/digraph-1.png)

-Once this structure is built, then finding the start and end airport codes is a trivial task:
+Once this data structure is built, finding the start and end airport codes is then a trivial task:

-- The *start* is the vertex that has no _inbound_ edge in the digraph
+- The _start_ is the vertex that has no _inbound_ edge in the digraph
-- Similarly, the *end* is the vertex that has no _outbound_ edge in the digraph
+- Similarly, the _end_ is the vertex that has no _outbound_ edge in the digraph

-This has a time complexity of:
+Computing the digraph has a time complexity of:
 ```
 O(|V| × |E])
 ```